niconoe/DarwinSQL/README.md

 # DarwinSQL
-DarwinCore Archives expressed as SQLite
+Like DarwinCore Archive, but using SQLite

 ## Rationale

-The [Darwin Core Archive](https://en.wikipedia.org/wiki/Darwin_Core_Archive) format is widely used in the biodiversity informatics field (with [GBIF](http://www.gbif.org) for example), and has largely shown its effectiveness as an exchange format.
+The [Darwin Core Archive](https://en.wikipedia.org/wiki/Darwin_Core_Archive) format is widely for biodiversity informatics (within the [GBIF](http://www.gbif.org) community for example), and has largely shown its effectiveness as an exchange format.

-Due to its nature (basically, a bunch of CSV files zipped together) it is however inefficient in terms of data use and analysis.
-Most people who consume Darwin Core will therefore immediately extract data from the Archive and transfer it to some format easier to manipulate, such as a relational database.
+Due to its nature (basically, a bunch of CSV files zipped together) it is however a poor candidate for data use and
+analysis: many users get data in Darwin Core Archive, but then immediately extract data from the Archive and transfer it to some custom/non-standard format that's easier to manipulate, such as a spreadsheet or a relational database.

 ## DarwinSQL: the concept

+The aim of DarwinSQL is to propose an alternative, standardized file format that can be used for exchanging data, but also for simple data use and analysis.

-There are two main goals to this project:
+There are two main milestones to this project:

    - Defining a new file format with the following characteristics:
         - Can hold the same content (data and metadata) as Darwin Core Archives